 Boric acid powder is mainly used as a detergent, hand soap, or fertilizer for plants.
 It’s a naturally occurring chemical that’s found in fruits and vegetables such as apples, bananas, nuts, or even during the fermentation process of beer.

 In cockroach pest control, boric acid is also known as one of the fastest ways to get rid of these pests.
 When a cockroach comes into contact with the powder, it sticks to them, no matter where they may scurry off to.
 To get rid of the powder, the cockroaches must clean themselves, inevitably ingesting the boric acid compound, and killing them instantly.

-Sprinkle the boric acid powder in different locations in your kitchen cabinets for best results.
+Sprinkle the boric acid powder in different locations in your kitchen cabinets, like the ones when you read this guide here, for best results.
 You may also have your cabinets cleaned with this substance, as it can also help get rid of tough stains and remove odors.

 Cockroaches will consume anything sweet, which makes a powdered sugar and baking soda solution another thing you can use to get rid of them.
 Compared to pesticides which can be harmful to humans, pets, and the environment, this alternative is much safer and does not pose any threats to any other living thing than these pests.

 The sweet scent of powdered sugar mixed with baking powder is enough to get cockroaches out of hiding.
 To make your own solution, you’ll need the following materials: a small bowl or dish, powdered sugar, and baking soda powder.
 Follow these steps:

 Although using only simple ingredients, this cockroach control remedy packs enough punch to kill roaches and get them away from your kitchen cupboards in no time at all.
 Similar to the boric acid solution and powdered sugar mixture, water and soap are relatively harmless and won’t emit toxic chemicals in your kitchen.